 10. Don’t reinvent the wheel

-While medical communication is a unique field, there are many lessons to be learned from remote workplace experts.
+While medical writing is a unique field, there are many lessons to be learned from remote workplace experts.
 Give yourself a course in remote workplace best practices by checking out these resources:

 - How to Effectively Manage a Remote Team (The Startup on Medium)